SMooreSwe/talenthubBE/README.md

 Together we are [Lups-Tech](https://github.com/lups-tech).

 ## Next Steps
 We are approaching this project with an agile approach, consisting of 1 week sprint goals.
-At present, both frontend and backend are not yet deployed, though we hope to address this once authorization is properly integrated.
+At present, both frontend and backend are deployed, with the backend hosted on Azure and the Frontend on Vercel.

 We are currently working on the MVP, with the required Many-To-Many relationships already set up on the backend.

-Once this is done, we hope to refactor the controllers to add service injection and keep the business logic separate from the routes.
+Once this is done, we hope to refactor the controllers to add service injection and keep the business logic separate from the routes, as well as authentication and authorization.